LittleRabbitHole/WikiEvent/README.md

 Analysis is using R; Data collection and pre-processing is using Python

 Paper is currently under review.
+Slides overview can be found under this repository.